Thailand landscape

 Why the DTV suddenly became the default

-It’s open to three groups.
-Remote workers employed by a non-Thai company.
-Freelancers with foreign clients.
-And — this is the genuinely unusual part — people enrolled in what Thailand calls “soft power” activities: Muay Thai, Thai cooking schools, even medical treatment like dental work.
+It’s open to three groups: remote workers employed by a non-Thai company, freelancers with foreign clients, and people enrolled in what Thailand officially calls “soft power” activities — Muay Thai, Thai cooking schools, medical treatment like dental work and fertility programs.
 That third bucket is doing more heavy lifting than the official messaging admits.

 The THB 500,000 isn’t a deposit, it’s a track record